wes992/github-contributors/README.md

 ## AUTH

-App with run with public git rest API without Authorization;\
+App will run with public git rest API without Authorization;\
 but you will hit a rate limit.
 (It is something like 50/hour)

 Since I made this pretty quickly, I took the simple approach for auth.\